kojiwell/trops/README.rst

     # which unclutters and shows log as a table
     trops log | trops km

-If you want to use Github or GitLab for a remote private repository, I think it is a good idea.
+If you want to use Github or GitLab as a remote private repository, I think it is a good idea.
 You can link your Trops' bare git repository to a remote git repository by this::

     # At creation